Draft with care!

 • The need for early commencement of works;

-• Anticipated delay in reaching agreement of all contract terms;
+• Anticipated delay in reaching the agreement on all contract terms;

 • To complete project funding arrangements; and